StuartJO/ComingUpShort/README.md

 # ComingUpShort
- Code for my paper "Coming up short", coming soon to a journal near you
+Code and data for my paper "Coming up short", coming soon to a journal near you

 This repository contains the code to do all the analysis and all the figure generation.

+Some of the data is provided in the present repository, but all the data required can be downloaded from [here]()

 Requirements: